Bus Stop (1956 film): Production

-Critical reception
+Reception

-Bus Stop became a box office success, earning more than $7 million in rentals (revenue paid to the distributor), and received mainly favorable reviews, with Monroe's performance being highly praised.
+Bus Stop became a box office success, earning more than $7 million in distributor rentals, and received mainly favorable reviews, with Monroe's performance being highly praised.
 The Saturday Review of Literature wrote that Monroe's performance "effectively dispels once and for all the notion that she is merely a glamour personality".
 Bosley Crowther of The New York Times praised the lead performances, as well as O'Connell, Eckart, Field and Bray.
+He wrote of Monroe, "Hold on to your chairs, everybody, and get set for a rattling surprise.
+Marilyn Monroe has finally proved herself an actress."

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 79% based on 14 reviews and an average score of 7.3/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 73% based on 15 reviews, with an average rating of 7/10.